Lucas-CE/Bitcoin-forecast/README.md

-# Bitcoin-forecast
+# Bitcoin Forecasting with Deep Learning

 ## Motivation
-A very interesting property of cryptocurrencies is their volatility, which is why many people start trading cryptocurrencies.
-In fact, couple of years ago I got into trading, however, I left it without many results due to lack of time.
-Now I have a lot of knowledge in ML, so I would like to trade based on predictions from various models.
+Cryptocurrencies are known for their high volatility, making them a fascinating asset for traders.
+A few years ago, I ventured into cryptocurrency trading but had to step away due to time constraints.
+Now, armed with substantial knowledge in Machine Learning, I am eager to re-enter the world of cryptocurrency trading by making informed decisions based on predictive models.

-Considering the amount of data, and high volatility in recent years, the study will be based on the bitcoin price in dollars from ~2019, using daily timeframe.
+Given the wealth of historical data and recent market turbulence, this project focuses on predicting the price of Bitcoin in USD since 2019, using a daily timeframe.

-## Problem 1: Trying to predict the price of bitcoin
+## Key Objectives

-We want to forecast the bitcoin price using state of art models.
+### Problem 1: Bitcoin Price Prediction

-## Problem 2: Classify if in X days the price will increase in Y percentage
+Our primary goal is to develop accurate forecasts for Bitcoin's price utilizing state-of-the-art machine learning models.
+By doing so, we aim to provide valuable insights for traders and investors.

-With the same trading motivation, a usual question that comes up is whether in X amount of days, the price will manage to go up by Y percentage.
+### Problem 2: Price Trend Classification

-For this, we propose to solve a binary classification problem, where we try to predict whether in X days, the price will rise by Y percentage.
+To address the trading aspect, we seek to answer a common question: Can we predict whether Bitcoin's price will increase by a certain percentage within a specified timeframe (X days)?
+This is tackled as a binary classification problem, where our models will predict whether the price will rise by Y percentage in X days.